How to Buy a Car

 The important thing is that if these steps are followed, buyers will have realistic expectations about what they are willing to pay and what they are willing to accept for a trade-in.
 In addition, the dealer will like dealing with someone who is not asking for the moon.

-Here’s the 7 steps to make the vehicle buying process less stressful and more productive:
+Here are the 7 steps to make the vehicle buying process less stressful and more productive:

 Check out the KBB.com to determine which model is best for your lifestyle – minivan, SUV, sedan, pickup, something else.
 You can also determine what equipment is standard and what’s optional.
 If safety is a high priority, check out the vehicles that offer new technology like 360-degree object detection, lane departure warning and low-speed automatic braking, and intelligent cruise control, for example.